 As far as portability, the entire assembly weighs only 11 lbs.
 Although it’s just shy of a 5” Dobsonian, it weighs significantly less.
 This is obviously an attractive feature for those who want to grab and go or to allow older children the liberty of setting up and using the telescope.

 Known for their very sturdy bases, the Z114 has a tabletop Dobsonian mount, but there’s a key difference to inferior tabletop telescopes – this one has tube rings.
 The tube is attached with a dovetail mount and adjustable tube rings that allow you to slide and rotate the tube to the most comfortable position for viewing through the eyepiece, which I like.

 There is no computerized or motorized tracking, so all adjustments are made alt-azimuth style.
 Another point of interest is that it has Teflon bearings providing excellent azimuth motion.
 The base is basically just melamine-covered particle board, and it conveniently has a carry handle built-in for easy portability.

 Included with the Zhumell are two Kellner eyepieces: 17 mm (24x) and 10 mm (40x).
 The 17 mm offers wide FOV observation with low magnification and the 10 mm puts you into deep space observation.
-Maximum theoretical magnification is around 225x, but you won’t want to push it that much.
+Maximum theoretical magnification is around 225x, but in my opinion you won’t want to push it that much.

 Your best bet in getting even better quality or more power is to buy a Barlow lens and/or maybe a Goldline eyepiece.
-With an upgrade you will be able to get planetary viewing, but as-is, the eyepieces are not bad at all.
+With an upgrade you will be able to get planetary viewing, but as-is, I think the eyepieces are not bad at all.

 Not for Astrophotography